celery/ceps/draft/celery-5-high-level-architecture.rst

 Publisher
 ---------

-The Publisher is responsible for publishing messages to a :ref:`draft/celery-5-high-level-architecture:message broker`.
+The Publisher is responsible for publishing messages to a :term:`Message Broker`.

 It is responsible for publishing the message to the appropriate broker cluster according to the configuration provided to the publisher.